mvac7/SDCC_TEXTMODE_MSXROM_Lib/README.md

 It's a opensource library of functions for create aplications in text mode.

+It uses the functions of the MSX BIOS, so it is designed to create applications in ROM format.

-Uses MSX BIOS functions.
-Works in T1 (screen 0) and G1 (screen 1) modes.
+Works in T1 (screen 0, 40 columns), T2 (screen 0, 80 columns), and G1 (screen 1,
-It doesn't work with MSX2's 80-column text mode.
+32 columns) modes.

 For develop MSX applications using Small Device C Compiler (SDCC) compilator.